 The Transportation Alternatives Program is a federal program under MAP-21 that provides funding to projects considered "alternative" to traditional highway construction.
 The TA Program combines three former federal programs: Transportation Enhancements (TE), Safe Routes to School (SRTS), and Recreational Trails (RTP).
 Eligible recipients include local governments, regional transportation authorities, transit agencies, natural resource or public land agencies, school districts and agencies, and other appropriate local or regional governmental entities.
 Non-profits are not eligible to be direct recipients of the funds.
 Eligible projects will include bicycle and pedestrian facilities, complete streets, safe routes to schools, environmental mitigation, and others.
 Please review the federal guidance for a complete list of eligible activities.

 For the National Capital Region, this new program offers an opportunity to fund regional priorities and complement regional planning activities.
-In the National Capital Region, the TA Program will be framed as a complementary component of the TPB's Transportation/Land-Use Connections (TLC) Program, which provides technical assistance for small planning studies to TPB member jurisdictions, and a potential implementation tool for the Regional Transportation Priorities Plan.
+In the National Capital Region, TAP is a complementary component of the TPB's Transportation/Land-Use Connections (TLC) Program, which provides technical assistance for small planning studies to TPB member jurisdictions, and a potential implementation tool for the Regional Transportation Priorities Plan.

-The TPB partners with state-level transportation agencies to accept and review applications for the FY 2016 Transportation Alternatives Program.
+The TPB partners with state-level transportation agencies to accept and review applications for the Transportation Alternatives Program.
 Please find the next steps for each state-level jurisdiction below:

 District of Columbia: The TPB will participate with the District Department of Transportation on solicitation for projects in 2015.
-We will inform all interested parties when the application period for the FY 2016 solicitation will begin.
-Please visit the DDOT program page at Projects and Planning for more information.
+DDOT opened the application period on August 3, 2015, and the deadline to submit for FY 2016 is September 4, 2015.
+For the application form and more information, please visit the DDOT program page at Projects and Planning for more information.

-Please contact TPB staff at TAP@mwcog.org with any questions about the regional TA Program application process.
+Please contact TPB staff at TAP@mwcog.org with any questions about the TAP application process.